 Generally speaking, I try to pair my food and drink so that if one is warm, the other is cool, and vice versa.
 Unless it’s cold out, then everything is warm because I’m not a crazy person (I’m super sensitive to cool weather, so please excuse any outbursts I have regarding cold weather).
 I’m not about to eat warm food only for the rest of my life, and I’m not totally swayed on the idea of there not being benefit to some raw food in the diet.

 The two other things I struggle with regarding food are portion control, and restriction.
 If I am given a portion, generally I’ll eat the lot unless it is just a ridiculously large serve.
 I think us Gen-Y’ers have blamed that on our parents and grandparents, after forcing us to leave our plates sparkling otherwise NO DESSERT!
 However, I’m good in the sense that probably 8/10 times if I’ve given myself a certain portion, I won’t go back for more until I’ve let the food settle and I know that I’m genuinely still hungry.
 I think the important thing with portion control is being realistic.
 If you’re currently having huge portions, then don’t cut right down to what you think is right straight away.
 Work your way down, give your tummy time to get used to the change so that it doesn’t just cry out in hunger for days on end causing you to have all sorts of interesting moods.
 It doesn’t take long to work your way down to smaller portions, in about 2-weeks you’ll usually be through it and down to the portions correct for your size and goals.
+You’re aiming for comfortable fullness – not overfull and feeling sick – and definitely not still-hungry.

 Another Fun Fact: Back when I was 19 years old, working at a Real Estate office in Townsville, a lady there taught me that drinking a warm cup of water between meals helps your tummy to feel full (in the instance you’re trying to cut down on your snacking).
 I still use this tip, it works a treat!
 Plus it aids digestion, too!